jesseduffield/jesseduffield.github.io/_posts/2022-12-15-Unless-Responses.md

 > If that's the case, I'd be willing to sacrifice my preference for "unless" for the greater good.
 > _- [HN](https://news.ycombinator.com/item?id=33969956)_

+Indeed, the greater good!
 If we follow utilitarian ethics, then the obvious solution to the conundrum is to say that the suffering of the cohort who struggle to read `unless` outweighs the joy of those who like it and because you can't argue against lived experience, that means that now everybody has to do as I say!
 Ha, Take that!

 But of course you could argue that people like me are just refusing to take `unless` at face value and that our choice to translate it into `if !` is just a result of giving in to the paranoia that we're going to think the condition was `A` when it was actually `!A` and cost our company millions of dollars (I genuinely think that may be what's going on here and I wonder if people with OCD traits are overrepresented in the `unless` detractors).
 I generally don't like the idea that the self-professed suffering of a small cohort of people gets to take precedence over everybody else (before you cancel me, know that it depends on the kind of suffering!) and so in the original post I say: